RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/getting_started.rst

 .. note::

     You may prefer to use docker to containerize the development environment.
-If you are interested in using docker, please refer to the :doc:`Docker` section.
+If you are interested in using docker, please refer to the :doc:`docker` section.